HAL Tejas: Prototypes and testing

-Sea trials to assess the radar performance in air-to-air and air-to-sea modes, at various altitudes were carried out in 2010.
-Flutter vibration tests were also carried out in different configurations at high angles of attack (AoA) to assess the structural integrity across the flight envelope.
+Sea trials to assess the radar performance in air-to-air and air-to-sea modes at various altitudes were carried out in 2010.
+Flutter vibration tests were also carried out in different configurations at high angle of attack (AoA) to assess the structural integrity across the flight envelope.
 LSP-4 completed the successful trial of BDL developed Counter Measure Dispensing System (CMDS) with R-73 missile on 2 December 2010.
 It worked well Open Architecture Mission Computer and Digital Stores Management System.

 In the second half of 2012, the Tejas fleet was grounded for over three months and the ejection system had to be modified to resume flight tests by the end of 2012.
 In 2013, Tejas (LSP-7) conducted an inflight engine relight test at high altitude to assess the engine response on flameout, a critical parameter for operational clearance.
 The inflight engine relight test is crucial for single engine combat aircraft.
+On 15 April 2023, HAL received a flight clearance certificate for the Aircraft Mounted Accessory Gear Box (AMAGB) bearings and power take-off shaft.
+The Centre for Military Airworthiness and Certification (CEMILAC) also gave clearance for the pre-production of landing gear seals developed by the Combat Vehicles Research and Development Establishment (CVRDE) and Fluoro Carbon Seals Limited.